 The roots of Shinjinkai go back to the early 1980's, when the original Shinjinkan dojo (our headquarters) was established by the famous Aikido and Zen master, Tenzan (Fumio) Toyoda Sensei.
 In 1991, Toyoda Sensei appointed his principal student Meido Moore Sensei as the chief instructor.
-Moore Sensei founded Shinjinkai as a community in 2002, and today he continues to direct it along with a cadre of teachers and senior students.
+Moore Sensei founded Shinjinkai as a community in 2002, and today it is directed by a cadre of teachers and senior students who trained under him.

 Modern World.
 Ancient Path.

 Shinjinkai is a community united by a common purpose: intensive study of Japanese warrior arts.
 You'll find our culture to be one of camaraderie, hard work, and the joy of practice.
 Our association of dojos is known worldwide for traditional, rigorous training.
 Today, society judges individuals by what they do or own.
 In the dojo, however, our only interest is what you use your life to become.
 This is the spirit of shugyo: deep mind-body training to live fully and benefit others.
 New members are welcome at all of our locations.
 Read within to learn about our group classes and how to get started.
 We also offer private instruction, and conduct special training events worldwide.